 Oh boy, this a hard one!
 There are MANY places I still haven’t been.
 But for now, my favorite nature locations are Canada, Iceland, and Scotland.
 New York, California in the US are my go-to for city life, as well as Dubai in the U.A.E. and Japan in Asia.
 If you want to take a tropical vacation, I’d suggest Indonesia or The Philippines.

 WHAT’s a day in the life of elliott?

 If it’s a shooting day, I would usually wake up before sunrise (sometimes 1-2 AM) to make sure I am at the best location for shooting when the sun starts to come up.
 I’d then head back to my accommodation for breakfast/relax, followed by a nice nap.
 Then it’s work work work.
 Emails, clients, editing, branding, writing, you name it.
 A lot of time goes into planning trips and connecting with my followers on Instagram.
 I’ll repeat the sunrise process for sunset, and afterwards, either relax/edit more before heading to bed.

 how do you afford to travel?

 Funny enough, I work!
 It just so happens that my career involves travel and photography.
-I shoot weddings, events, create content for brands and services, run this blog, vlog, post on social media, sell presets and prints, make courses, etc. It’s not easy, but it’s worth it!
+I shoot weddings, events, create content for brands and services, run this blog, vlog (sometimes), post on social media, sell presets, etc. It’s not easy, but it’s worth it!

 I WANT TO DO WHAT YOU DO…BUT HOW?